wdyjwdy/notes/network/cdn.md

 ## Cache Update

-If the CDN does not storing the assets, then the assets needs to be updated.
+If the CDN does not storing the assets or the assets are expired, then the assets needs to be updated.

 1. **Push**: manually push the assets to the origin server, then propagate to other CDN
 2. **Pull**: CDN automatically pull the assets from the origin server (or another CDN cluster)